HamadXP/hamadxp.github.io/README.md

-Toolquix is one of the most famous productivity tools sites [Toolquix](https://toolquix.com)
+Toolquix is one of the most famous productivity tools sites it offer [converter](https://toolquix.com) and calculators